kant/corrige_setor_censitario_2010/README.md

 1. Use  [topological tools](https://docs.qgis.org/2.2/en/docs/gentle_gis_introduction/topology.html#figure-topological-tools) of GIS systems and human-assisted procedures.

-2. Transform all polygins in a "disjoint set" of [simple polygons](http://postgis.net/docs/ST_IsSimple.html), by *st_difference(st_intersection)* procedures...
+2. Transform all polygons in a "disjoint set" of [simple polygons](http://postgis.net/docs/ST_IsSimple.html), by *st_difference(st_intersection)* procedures...
 It is the starting point for automatic  (non-assisted) solutions:

   2.1. using a *vector algorithm* ([dicussed here](http://gis.stackexchange.com/q/166143/7505)), or